hyper-neutrino/tutorials/node.js/4 Operators.md

 ---

 This lesson only went over operators, but this is an extremely crucial subject to be familiar with.
 It's okay if you're a bit confused on how bitwise operators work, but over time you should become more familiar with them, and you should revisit this page as needed or to refresh your knowledge.
-The next lesson will be shorter, and will just cover custom objects (not classes yet, those are a bit more advanced and we will go over those later).
+The next lesson will cover how to define functions, as that is a crucial precursor to some other concepts.